turbot/steampipe-docs/docs/steampipe_postgres/install.md

 Based on the above, steampipe_postgres_aws.pg15.darwin_arm64.tar.gz will be downloaded, extracted and installed at: /Applications/Postgres.app/Contents/Versions/15

-Proceed with installing Steampipe PostgreSQL FDW for version 15 ?
+Proceed with installing Steampipe PostgreSQL FDW for version 15 at /Applications/Postgres.app/Contents/Versions/15?
 - Press 'y' to continue with the current version.
-- Press 'n' to customize your PostgreSQL installation directory and select a different version. (y/n): y
+- Press 'n' to customize your PostgreSQL installation directory and select a different version.
+(Y/n):

 Downloading https://api.github.com/repos/turbot/steampipe-plugin-aws/releases/latest/releases/assets/139269139...
 ###################################################################################################################################################################### 100.0%